Yeicor/static-go-playground/README.md

     - Incremental builds (build cache).
     - Supports multiple files and packages (including dependencies).
     - Full cross-compiling support directly from your browser.
-    - No need for a server backend to compile programs.
+    - No need for a server backend to build executables.
     - Easy deployment (just upload the generated files).
 - Full filesystem abstraction for both the compiler and running programs.
     - A standalone wasm_exec.js with filesystem support is available.